Zgoly/Meteorist/README.md

 ## ℹ️ Information
 *Currently newest version of Meteorist is for Minecraft **1.19.2** but it also works for Minecraft **1.19.3***

 This addon adds many new features to the [Meteor Client](https://meteorclient.com/).
-If you want to add or suggest any feature, then write [here](https://github.com/Zgoly/Meteorist/issues/new?assignees=&labels=enhancement&template=feature_request.yml&title=%5BSuggestion%5D+).

 ⭐ **Thanks for the 30 stars!**
 <!--